IH Certificate in Teaching Very Young Learners

 There are at least two tutors per course but this may vary depending on the number of participants.
 The course is taught by tutors who are qualified both in the area of very young learner teaching and tutoring in the online environment.

-It runs three times a year in February, May and October.
-We advise choosing the time of the year when you can best manage the joint demands of work and study
+We advise choosing the time of the year when you can best manage the joint demands of work and study.

 How do you apply?